Transportation for Veterans

 Arrange a ride

-If you’d like to find out more about VTN availability in your area, contact the Voluntary Service Office.
+If you’d like to find out more about VTN availability in your area, contact the Civic Engagement Office.

 Please note that VTN vans can only provide rides to ambulatory passengers (passengers who are able to move around without the driver’s help).
 For information on accessible transportation options, review our other Veteran shuttle services.